crocandr/docker-unimus/README.md

 ## Docker compose

 I've written a `docker-compose.yml` file for easier start with the database.
+This is the recommended method.

 Start:
 ```